indieweb/wordpress-micropub/readme.txt

 into markdown and saved to readme.md.

 == Changelog ==

+= 2.2.0 (2020-07-xx ) =
+* Deprecate MICROPUB_LOCAL_AUTH, MICROPUB_AUTHENTICATION_ENDPOINT and MICROPUB_TOKEN_ENDPOINT constants.
+* Remove IndieAuth Client code, will now require the IndieAuth or other plugin that does not yet exist.

 = 2.1.0 (2020-02-06 ) =
 * Fix bug where timezone meta key was always set to website timezone instead of provided one